Jropp/jason-ropp-js-iobp/README.md

 ### Users List: Edit/Delete User

 Your created user should appear after clicking the User List tab.
-Click one of the cards to expand and see the details of that card.
-Admin mode is on by default so you should be able to click the edit button and edit the fields for that user.
+You should be able to click the edit button and edit the fields for that user and save with the updated information displayed immediately.

 If you leave a field empty, it should prompt you that a field is empty.